Opuntia chlorotica

-Opuntia chlorotica is a species of plant in the family Cactaceae.
-It is a species of prickly pear native to the southwestern United States and northern Mexico.
+Opuntia chlorotica is a species of prickly pear in the family Cactaceae.
 Its common names include pancake prickly pear, flapjack prickly pear and dollarjoint prickly pear.

+Description

-This cactus is bluish-green and manifests a bushy to erect form that may attain a height of two meters or more.
+The cactus is bluish-green and manifests a bushy to erect form that may attain a height of two meters or more.

 Some analysis of the prehistoric range of O. chlorotica has been conducted by studies in the Waterman Mountains of Arizona; these pollen core analyses indicate that this cactus species was present in northern Arizona in late Wisconsinan glaciation period.

+Distribution and habitat

+The species is native to the southwestern United States and northern Mexico.